dev-zzo/stm32-memplug/README.md

 various memory ICs.
 As is obvious from the name, it is based on the STM32 SoC series, more specifically the ever-popular STM32F103 chips.

-The software bit sits on top of the code kindly provided by the manufacturer, the "STM32CubeF1 MCU Firmware Package".
+The firmware bit sits on top of the code kindly provided by the manufacturer, the "STM32CubeF1 MCU Firmware Package".
 At least some part of it will have to be rewritten later to support the flexibility I want it to have.

+The hardware bit mostly relies on the FSMC unit to handle all the signalling for NOR, NAND, and eMMC chips.

+CAUTION: The hardware supports 3v3 chips only.
+1v8 chips will be destroyed.

 # Why would you even?

-> Science is not about why!
-It's about why not?
+> Science is not about /why/!
+It's about /why not/?

 This toy is meant for learning and experimenting, not for any kind of "professional work".
 Hack it and have fun while learning about the F103